tjknoth/cse130-web/lectures/00-hello.md

 ## Your Resources

-- Discussion section: Mon 8pm, CENTR 109
+- Discussion section: Mon 5pm, CENTR 115
 - Office hours
     - every day, check calendar
 - Piazza
     - we answer during work hours
+    - I expect you to come to my office hours at least once this quarter
 - **No text**
     - online lecture notes and links